CAAPIM/Cordova-MAS-CLI/README.md

   Options:

-    -r, --revision <revision>  MAS version to be used to prepare the project with.
     -p, --path <path>          Path to the application files to be used to prepare the project with.
     -h, --help                 output usage information